-One obvious limitation to the current study is that we are not carving up reality at its joints, or even directly analyzing the lived world of religious experience.
-The analysis above is constructed from experts' answers to questions about units of analysis, i.e. the "Religious Group" poll, that they themselves constructed.
-However, this expert knowledge is quite fine-grained: experts are answering very specific questions about daily practice, ritual infrastructure, and beliefs.
-Therefore the standardized poll structure with multiple levels of questions removes the expert from existing narratives and allows them to focus on single answers, producing snippets of atomic data in the form of answers which are more "objective" and therefore comparable, while still remaining highly informed by existing scholarship.
+One obvious limitation to the current study is that it does not directly engage with the lived world of religious experience.
+The above analysis is constructed from scholarly experts' answers to questions about units of analysis, that is, the "Religious Group" poll, that they themselves constructed.
+However, this expert knowledge is quite fine grained: experts are answering very specific questions about daily practice, ritual infrastructure, and beliefs.
+Therefore, the standardized poll structure with multiple levels of questions removes the expert from overarching narratives that may exist in the field and allows them to focus on single answers, producing snippets of atomic data in the form of answers that are more "objective" and therefore comparable while still remaining highly informed by existing scholarship.

-The tree and its component clusters thus constructed from the data is then even more remarkable for its consistency with prior intuitions.
+The tree and its component clusters thus constructed from the data are then even more remarkable for their consistency with prior intuitions (e.g., Smith 1995, cited above).
 The fact that a completely unintelligent algorithm, churning through the answers to very specific questions, produced a dendrogram that roughly mirrors traditional models in religious studies of the major divisions between large religious groups, etc., is significant.
 It shows that rather than being a completely artificial scholarly category, our entries represent units of analysis that capture real variance in the world, as understood by historians.
 This is true even though our dataset is incomplete and there are groups and traditions elsewhere in the world with no relation to those on the current tree.
-Furthermore, the groupings produced by the DRH have significant potential to intervene in recent conversations regarding long-standing (and often highly problematic) categories used to define and categorize religious traditions throughout history.20
+Furthermore, the groupings produced by the DRH have significant potential to intervene in recent conversations regarding long-standing (and often highly problematic) categories used to define and categorize religious traditions throughout history.21 by divisions between groups that have a supreme high god and those that do not, or between those who do or do not worship supernatural beings.
+This seems not to be the case, because discriminating questions that address these issues that were fundamental to earlier theories of religion are not present at the root of our tree but rather are scattered through the branches.
+This suggests that recent skepticism concerning the usefulness of religious categories, such as the assertion that "the entire set of categories used to divide human groups must be reconceived" in the study of religion (Tsonis 2017, 59, emphasis original), is exaggerated.

-For instance, if the sorts of questions the DRH asks about religious groups were solely the product of older historical assumptions about religion, we would expect that the major division
+For instance, if the sorts of questions the DRH asks about religious groups were solely the product of older historical assumptions about religion, we would expect that the major division (C1 vs C2) in the tree would replicate those perspectives by, for instance, being driven